openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 ### Deciding to backup or restore based on MicroShift health, rather than system's

-Although system might be unhealthy due to reasons unrelated to MicroShift, MicroShift data must be aligned with current ostree commit at all times.
+Although system might be unhealthy due to reasons unrelated to MicroShift, MicroShift data must be aligned with current ostree deployment at all times.
 Therefore decision to backup or restore must be based on overall system health.

 Otherwise, if MicroShift is healthy and system is not, MicroShift's